jcwml/neural_filter_tfcnn/README.md

 The output is still not great and to be honest not that different from the original but the frequency spectra graph now looks a lot cleaner, in the original Keras version you could see the effect of the rigid 9 input sample chunks in the output frequency spectra.

+Technically it would be better if I normalised the input and output data to -1 to 1 and then scaled back to 0 to 255 in the quantisation step, but honestly, I don't think it would make that much difference.

 ## How to generate the training dataset
 To generate your input files, I used Audacity, Generate > Noise, save that as `train_x.raw` as Unsigned 8-bit PCM, then apply a low-pass filter to it and save that as `train_y.raw` in the same format as last time.
 Then find a song, load it into Audacity, Tracks > Mix > Mix Stereo Down to Mono, then export that as `song.raw` as Unsigned 8-bit PCM again.
 Once these three files are placed in the same project directory as `compile.sh` you should now be able to execute `compile.sh` which will compile and execute the training process.
 The training process will generate the first neural transformation of your `song.raw` and output it as `song_output.raw`.
 You may find it useful to apply a Normalize filter on the `song_output.raw` in Audacity as usually the output will have a small amplitude scale.